You can find a detailed CV here.

 - BSc Psychology (cum laude), University of Amsterdam

 September 2008 – August 2011

 Specialization: Psychological Research Methods.
 Thesis: The Use of the Sobel Test in Mediation Analysis, supervisor: prof. dr. J. M. Wicherts.

-- 2018 – present: Lecturer and coordinator of the Research Master course “Programming in R”.
-Tilburg University.
+2018 – present: Lecturer and coordinator for the Research Master course “Programming in R” (approx. 25 students)

 In the short clip below you can find an shortened version of one of my lectures for Introduction to Research Methodology.
 This mini-lecture was used on the Tilburg University website to help new students choose their Bachelor/minor.